finos/rune-dsl/documentation/documentation.rst

 Syntax
 """"""

-The mapping logic differs from the data rule, choice rule and calculation syntax in that its syntax is not expressed as a stand-alone block with a qualifier prefix such as ``rule``.
+The mapping logic differs from the data rule and choice rule syntax in that its syntax is not expressed as a stand-alone block with a qualifier prefix such as ``rule``.
 The mapping rule is positioned as an extension to the synonym expression, and each of the mapping expressions is prefixed with the ``set`` qualifier, followed by the name of the Rosetta attribute to which the synonym is being mapped to.
 Several mapping expressions can be associated with a given synonym.

 The mapping syntax is composed of two (optional) expressions: